Noxet/squidward/src/coaps_fota/README.md

 # CoAPs FOTA
-This applications simulates an FOTA update using CoAP + DTLS, either with PSK or PKI.
+This applications performs an OTA update using CoAP + DTLS, either with PSK or PKI.

+Refer to the `main/config` folder for different configurations.